braaaax/braaaax.github.io/about.md

 ### More Information

-Consumer of all things infor sec.
+Consumer of all things info sec.

 ### Contact me